Four Noble Truths: Growing importance

-According to Feer and Anderson, the four truths probably entered the Sutta Pitaka from the Vinaya, the rules for monastic order.
+According to Feer, followed by Anderson, the four truths probably entered the Sutta Pitaka from the Vinaya, the rules for monastic order.
 (Note: Anderson refers to Léon Feer, who already in 1870 "suggested the possibility that the four noble truths emerged into Buddhist literature through vinaya collections."
 She also refers to Bareau, who noticed the consistency between the two versions in the Mahavagga, part of the Vinaya, and the Dhammacakkappavattana-sutta of the Buddha's enlightenment: "As Bareau noted, the consistency between these two versions of the Buddha's enlightenment is an indication that the redactors of the Theravada canon probably brought the two accounts into agreement with each other at a relatively late point in the formation of the canon.

 Leon Feer had already suggested in 1870 that the versions of the four noble truths found in the sutras and suttas were derived from the vinaya rescensions in the larger body of Buddhist literature; Bareau's conclusion builds on this claim.")
 They were first added to enlightenment-stories which contain the Four Jhanas, replacing terms for "liberating insight".
 (Note: According to Schmithausen, in his often-cited article On some Aspects of Descriptions or Theories of 'Liberating Insight' and 'Enlightenment' in Early Buddhism, the mention of the four noble truths as constituting "liberating insight", which is attained after mastering the Rupa Jhanas, is a later addition to texts such as Majjhima Nikaya 36.)
 From there they were added to the biographical stories of the Buddha.
 (Note: Anderson refers to research by K.R.
 Norman, Bareau, Skilling, Schmithausen and Bronkhorst.)